DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### creating renders and the GUI

-After dealing with bugs and thinking about the situation, I concluded the following:
+When it comes to renders, the following needs to be true:

 **The thread that creates new renders for a FractalCanvas should be the thread that destroys the FractalCanvas.**

 If not, how can the thread that destroys the FractalCanvas safely do so?
 The other thread could start new renders any moment.
 There should not be a thread using the FractalCanvas while it's being destroyed.

 This requirement is automatically satisfied by using the main thread for both event handling and creating and changing the GUI.
 The main thread really does a lot.
 At the end of the main function, it creates the GUI and then starts handling events.
-Those events start all other actions that are possible in the program, such as creating a new tab.
-The event handler creates the tab and creates a new FractalPanel for it.
-Because FractalPanel has a FractalCanvas as one of its class members, the event handler automatically also creates the FractalCanvas.
-The same main thread responds to a request from the user to close a tab.
-The event handler then destroys the FractalPanel, including the FractalCanvas, which means that the main thread must be the thread starting renders too.
-Those renders that start because of a user action are started by an event handler, which is executed on the main thread by design.
+Those events start all actions that are possible in the program, such as closing a tab.
+When the user closes a tab, the event handler destroys the FractalPanel.
+Because FractalPanel has a FractalCanvas as one of its class members, the event handler automatically also destroys the FractalCanvas, so the main thread must be the thread that starts renders.
+It is, because renders are started from event handlers too, as consequences of actions.

 ### render progress and a responsive GUI